kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/grpc-server.md

     [Dependency](general.md#dependencies) in `build.gradle`:
     ```groovy
-    implementation "io.grpc:grpc-services:1.74.0"
+    implementation "io.grpc:grpc-services:1.83.1"
     ```

 === ":simple-kotlin: `Kotlin`"

     [Dependency](general.md#dependencies) in `build.gradle.kts`:
     ```groovy
-    implementation("io.grpc:grpc-services:1.74.0")
+    implementation("io.grpc:grpc-services:1.83.1")
     ```

 ### Configuration { #configuration-2 }

 You must also enable the `gRPC Server Reflection` service in the configuration.
-Kora adds it to the server only if the application has the `io.grpc.protobuf.services.ProtoReflectionService` class, so configuration alone is not enough without the dependency.
+Kora adds it to the server only if the application has the `io.grpc.protobuf.services.ProtoReflectionServiceV1` class, so configuration alone is not enough without the dependency.

 ===! ":material-code-json: `Hocon`"